-To run promotional activities on this date would be far more relevant to deaf customers.
+Running promotional activities on this date would be far more relevant to deaf customers.
 The same would be true of other groups of disabled customers.

 Deaf Awareness Week is led by a Charity called UK Council on Deafness (UKCoD) and is supported by other deaf charities.

-A great example in practice
+A great example of practice

 A business that chose to take advantage of this time was Aldi.
 The advert featured Aldi fish fingers with the storyline of a Deaf mother and daughter (Maisie Sly).

 This was launched during Deaf Awareness Week last year and is a really fantastic example of what can be achieved: